BlvckKryptonite/TypeRush/replit.md

-# Typing Speed Test Application
+# TypeRush - Typing Speed Test Application

 ## Overview

-This is a client-side typing speed test application built with vanilla HTML, CSS, and JavaScript.
-The application provides users with a gamified typing experience featuring multiple difficulty levels, real-time statistics tracking, and a modern, responsive user interface.
+TypeRush is a client-side typing speed test application built with vanilla HTML, CSS, and JavaScript.
+It provides users with a gamified typing experience featuring multiple difficulty levels, real-time statistics, and time-based challenges with bonus mechanics.

 ## User Preferences